Customer Churn Prevention: How to Fight with Customer Churn

 What does it mean?
-That you should invest your time, energy (and money) in developing customer retention strategies to reduce customer churn.
+That you should invest your time, energy (and money) in developing customer retention strategies to prevent customer churn.

-Customer churn occurs when your customer or subscriber stops using your product or service within a specific time period.
+Customer churn happens when your customer or subscriber stops using your product or service within a specific time period.
 This definition applies to a SaaS business.

 To put it into context, here are a few examples of customer churn:

 - Account closure

 - Client’s decision to shop at another store

 How do you calculate churn?
 There is a simple formula for that.

 Divide the number of your lost customers (within a certain time period) by the number of your existing customers.